sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 * The `@` attribute allows you to access to all analysis slots including: `assays`, `meta.data`, `graphs` and `reduction` slots.
 * The `$` sign allows you to access the columns of the metadata (just like you normally would do in a data.frame) in your Seurat object directly so that `SeuratObject$column1` is equal to `SeuratObject@meta.data$column1`.

-By default, the data is loaded into an `assay` slot named `RNA`, but you can change the names of the slots when creating them (e.g., when creating the seurat object, or computing the reductions).
+By default, the data is loaded into an `assay` slot named `RNA`, but you can change the names of the slots when creating them (*e.g.*, when creating the seurat object, or computing the reductions).
 Therefore, check the options in each of the Seurat functions to know where you are storing the data.
 Each `assay` contains information about the raw counts (`counts`), the normalized counts (`data`), the scaled/regressed data (`scale.data`) as well as information about the dispersion of genes (`var`).
 Additional assays will be created when doing data analysis, for example when performing data integration, you might store the data as new `assay` or as a new `reduction` slot (depending on the integration method used).